deweysasser/markdown-doc/README.md

 To set up the git hooks for this repository so that ToCs are updatted on commit, run.

      make hooks

+### Bulk html generation

+`make html`

+all markdown files will be rendered into HTML using 'markdown' and placed in `generated/html`

 ## Author and Bug Reports